-Students not physically present in class 9:00am, per their class start time are considered tardy.
-International College of Beauty Arts & Sciences has established a fifteen (15) minute grace period for the student to clock in and be countable for the total hours for the day.
-If the student passes the grace period established, the student will be considered late for the class and may be asked to return at 11:00am for the practical portion.
+Students not physically present in class 10:00am, per their class start time are considered tardy.
+International College of Beauty Arts & Sciences has established a fifteen (15) minute grace period for the student to sign in and be countable for the total hours for the day.
+If the student passes the grace period established, the student will be considered late for the class and may be asked to return at 11:30am before the lunch break.